saifhaq/alma/examples/mnist/README.md

 # MNIST example

 This example of `alma` demonstrates how to train a simple model on the MNIST dataset and benchmark the model speed for different conversions using the `benchmark_model` API.
+Everything, from not using a dataloader, to error handling, to CLI integration, to logging and debugging, is covered.

 It also contains a script to download the MNIST dataset, and extensive example code on how to quantize a model using PTQ and QAT.